awsugblr/awsugblr/src/pages/blog/2019-07-21-divya-krishnamurthi.md

-Divya Krishnamurthi will be speaking about topic at the AWS Community Day Bengaluru 2019.
-You can connect with Divya Krishnamurthi on [LinkedIn](https://www.linkedin.com/in/) and [Twitter](https://twitter.com/).
+Divya Krishnamurthi will be speaking about Building a Conversational AI Assistant with AWS Lambda and Google Home at the AWS Community Day Bengaluru 2019.
+You can connect with Divya Krishnamurthi on [LinkedIn](https://www.linkedin.com/in/divyakrishnamurthi/).

 To learn more and to register for the AWS Community Day Bengaluru 2019, please visit the [Community Day website](https://communityday.awsugblr.in)